 Wilderness Ranch Fire Protection District (WRFPD)

 Wilderness Ranch Fire has been providing fire and rescue services to East Boise County Idaho since 1981.
 In 2004, Wilderness Ranch Fire enlarged its response area and became a taxing Fire District in order to support the population growth and subsequent emergency service needs in our area.
 The Wilderness Ranch Fire Protection District (WRFPD) is governed by an elected board of three Fire Commissioners.
 The district runs from approximately mile marker 23 to mile marker 29.5 on on Highway 21.
 It encompasses the Wilderness Ranch, Daggett Creek, Rimview, Osprey, and High Corral subdivisions.
 We may also respond to areas outside our district for mutual aid to other agencies, as they do for us.

 The geography of WRFPD's response area provides remarkable opportunities for its personnel to respond to diverse emergencies, including wildland fire fighting, structure firefighting, extrication, technical rescue, water rescue, Haz-Mat mitigation, and emergency medical services.

 To provide emergency services in the area, WRFPD relies on more than 40 volunteers—many of whom are your neighbors at Wilderness Ranch—who have become well trained and experienced in these disciplines.
 WRFPD is proud to offer one of the widest ranges of emergency services in Boise County.

-WRFPD holds its trainings on the second Thursday and the following Saturday of each month.
+.
 If you are interested in becoming a member of WRFPD as a firefighter, EMT, or both, contact Chief Colton McCarthy at (208) 342-1851.

-MCA is a part of the East Boise County Ambulance District (EBCAD).
-MCA's sister units are located in Idaho City, Placerville, and Lowman.
-When necessary, MCA backs up those other units, and they back up MCA's.
+EBCAD Unit 15's ambulance is housed at Wilderness Ranch Fire Station 1.
+EBCAD's sister units are located in Idaho City, Placerville, and Lowman.
+When necessary, Unit 15 backs up those other units, and they back up Unit 15's.
 MCA's providers are all EMT-Basic certified.

 Unit 15's service area extends from the High Bridge (the county line on Highway 21) to mile marker 29.5 on Highway 21, and from Bogus Basin to Atlanta.

-If you are interested in volunteering for MCA, either as an EMT or a driver, call Paul or Linda Bucca at (208) 345-2767.
+If you are interested in volunteering for EBCAD, either as an EMT or a driver, visit their website for more information.